 Lunch at the Library

-Each month, the American Philosophical Society hosts a lunch presentation focused on new research and emerging topics given by APS staff or scholars from Philadelphia institutions and beyond.
+The American Philosophical Society hosts a spring and fall series of informal lunch presentations on new research and emerging topics by and for APS staff, research fellows, and other scholars.
 From the U.S. Constitution to 18th-century French mathematicians, the topics are as varied as the research interests and collections at the APS.